-Laylat al-qadr or Shab-e-Qadr is the night of power and blessings and is celebrated on the 27th night of Ramadan as the holiest Islamic nights.
+Laylat al-Qadr or Shab-e-Qadr is the night of power and blessings and is celebrated on the 27th night of Ramadan as the holiest Islamic night.
 Shab-e-Qadr is a Persian phrase meaning ‘the night of power‘ or ‘the night of respect‘.
-The last leg of Ramadan holds high significance as in one of these nights is the Night of Decree.
+The last leg of Ramadan holds high significance as one of these nights is the Night of Decree.
 The night commemorates when the first revelation of the Holy Quran was done to Prophet Mohammad.

-The exact date of Laylat al-qadr is not known but believed to be one of the last 10 days of Ramadan.
+The exact date of Laylat al-Qadr is not known but is believed to be one of the last 10 days of Ramadan.
 It is either considered on the 27th day or one of the odd-numbered nights (21st, 23rd, 25th, 27th, and 29th) of the last 10 days of Ramadan month.
 In India, it is celebrated on the 27th night of Ramadan.
-Shab-e-Qadr in India will be observed from the evening of Wednesday, May 20 till the morning prayers of May 21, 2020.
+Shab-e-Qadr in India will be observed on Thursday, April 28th, 2022.

 People observe all the last 10 nights of Ramadan by offering extra prayers and reciting the Quran, Islam’s holy book.
 During these nights Muslims are headed towards mosques to attend congregational prayers.
 Muslims in order to get the benefit of Shabe Kadr, pray throughout the night.

 In the Muslim holy cities of Mecca and Medina people from around the world come to attend the congregational prayers.

 Suggested Read: Eid ul-Fitr – “Festival of breaking of the fast“

 According to the holy Quran, this night is superior to a thousand nights as the Quran was revealed to the greatest Prophet Hazrat Muhammad (PBUH) in this glorified night to show mankind the path of worldly and eternal emancipation.